Timi-G/amazon-Product-Listing/ReadMe.md

 ## How to set up and run the project locally (including Celery and broker setup).
 Ensure venv is activated
 - Navigate to Django root project directory in Windows Powershell
+- If venv (virtual environment) is not created,follow instructions to do so [here](https://docs.python.org/3/library/venv.html)
 - Activate venv with .venv/Scripts/activate
 - Install Django with `pip install Django`
 - Install celery with `pip install celery`